 Leigh Wheaton, Jill Paul, and Trevor Paul — three iTunes users from Rhode Island and Michigan — have filed a federal lawsuit against the Cupertino-based tech giant alleging that the company unlawfully collects and sells their iTunes listening information to third parties without informed consent.

-The claims, if true, are bound to puncture a hole in Apple’s pro-privacy stance, which it hopes will differentiate the company from data-hungry rivals like Amazon, Facebook, and Google.
+The claims, if true, are bound to puncture a hole in Apple’s pro-privacy stance, which it hopes will distance the company from its data-hungry peers like Amazon, Facebook, and Google.

 Apple even took to the Consumer Electronics Show (CES) earlier this year to tout its privacy advantage with the ad slogan: “What happens on your iPhone stays on your iPhone.”

 Apple never shows up at CES, so I can’t say I saw this coming. pic.twitter.com/8jjiBSEu7z

 — Chris Velazco (@chrisvelazco) January 4, 2019

 But according to the 51-page lawsuit that was filed on May 24 in California’s Northern Federal District, “None of the information pertaining to the music you purchase on your iPhone stays on your iPhone.”

 The lawsuit also comes days after Apple outlined a new method for tracking online ads without invading users’ privacy.